EndersonSantos/Learning_Project_1/README.md

   We want to discovery some trend in the players yearnings and se if theres any correlation with sport, country, etc.
   + How the average salary has change over the years?

-  + What Sport Shows up more often in the top 10
+  + What Sport Shows up more often in the top 10?

-  + What player Show's up more often in the top 10
+  + What player Show's up more often in the top 10?

-  - What country has the most top 1 players
+  - What country has the most top 1 players?

-  - What country has the average better salary
+  - What country has the average better salary?

 ## Prepare
 The data has been extracted from topendsports.com website.
 And, stored on kaggle's dataset that you can find [here](https://www.kaggle.com/parulpandey/forbes-highest-paid-athletes-19902019)